Azrienlabs/Az-Core/FRAMEWORK_SUMMARY.md

 ---

-**Rise Framework v2.0** - Built with ❤️ using LangChain and LangGraph
+**Arc Framework v2.0** - Built with ❤️ using LangChain and LangGraph